evgeniums/cpp-validator/docs/index.md

 Use `make_formatter()` helper to construct *formatters* with custom components and [translators](#translator).
 There is a number of `make_formatter()` signatures defined in `validator/reporting/formatter.hpp` header file, choose the most suitable for certain cases.

-Reporting strings prepared with either top-level *formatter* or partial formatters can be overwritten with [reporting hints](#reporting-hints).
+Strings prepared with either top-level *formatter* or partial formatters can be overwritten with [reporting hints](#reporting-hints).

 ##### Backend formatter